tahir-arslan/pizza-hunt/notes.md

                                         }

 after starting server and posting new data, will see a `__v` field. this is added by Mongoose for it's own internal version tracking of a docment, and offers some advanced use cases for developers

+18.2
+`virtuals` allow you to add virtual properties to a document that aren't stored in the DB. normally are computed values that get evaluated when you try to access their properties
+    in this lesson, we want to get a count of how many comments a pizza has. to maintain this count as persistent data in db, have to update it anytime someone adds/deletes a comment. but want to avoid helper function as it will then reduce complexity of controllers. therefore can use `virtuals`. allow us to add more info to db respons so we don't have to add it manually with helper before responding to API request don't forget to tell schema that it can use virtuals with `toJSON` property in schema options

+with SQL, we joined two tables together to resolve a problem. with MongoDB, we `populate` field with `.populate( )`

+`getters` transforms data by default everytime it's queried. typically a special type of cuntion that takes stored data and modifies/formats it upon return (kind of like middleware for your data)
+    in mongoose, just ned to add the `get` key to field we are looking to use (ex. in this case `createdAt` to modify date)